QuTech-Delft/QMI/CONTRIBUTING.md

 When [reporting a bug](https://github.com/QuTech-Delft/QMI/issues) please include:

-[//]: # (Bug report format does not have field for QMI version.
-It will show up in `pip list`, but that might not get filled in by reporter.)
 * Your operating system name and version of qmi.
 * Any details about your local setup that might be helpful in troubleshooting.
 * Detailed steps to reproduce the bug.